Graduate Student Funding

-The scholarship application deadline is Saturday, March 31, 2018.
-For more information, including eligibility criteria and application materials, visit the ICPSR Summer Program’s Financial Support page or contact the Summer Program at email@example.com.
+The scholarship application deadline is Sunday, March 31, 2019.
+For more information, including eligibility criteria and application materials, visit the ICPSR Summer Program’s Scholarship page or contact the Summer Program at email@example.com.

-In addition to the scholarships offered by ICPSR, the College of Arts & Sciences is setting aside a small pool of competitive funds to help support up to three students who wish to attend up to one, four-week session of the ICPSR summer program.
+In addition to the scholarships offered by ICPSR, the College of Arts & Sciences is setting aside a small pool of competitive funds to help support up to three students ($2,500 each) who wish to attend up to one, four-week session of the ICPSR summer program.
 To apply, interested students should send a letter stating how the program will enhance their education and what they hope to achieve with this additional training.
 The student’s application should also include a CV and a letter of recommendation from the department’s Director of Graduate Studies.
-Letters should be addressed to Dean Janet Box-Steffensmeier and application packets sent to the attention of Assistant Dean Brian Orefice, firstname.lastname@example.org.
-Application deadline will be March 31, 2018.
+Letters should be addressed to Dean Morton O’Kelly and application packets sent to the attention of Assistant Dean Brian Orefice, firstname.lastname@example.org.
+Application deadline will be Wednesday, April 24, 2019.

 Natural and Mathematical Sciences